MxpleSticks/Bee-Swarm-Smart-Notification/README.md

 ## Important Notes
 - **Executable Warning**: Do not convert this script to an `.exe` file, as Windows Defender or other antivirus software may flag it as a virus, preventing downloads or execution.
 Run the script directly using Python for safe operation.
+- **Screen Size Adjustment**: The OCR captures a specific region of the screen (bottom-right corner, coordinates: 1300, 675, 1820, 1080) defined on **line 488** in the `detection_loop` method.
+If you have a larger or non-standard screen resolution (e.g., 4K), you may need to manually adjust these coordinates to ensure the OCR targets the correct area where game text appears.
-- **Prerequisites**: You must install Python and Visual Studio Code (VSCode) before setting up the application.
-Additionally, Tesseract OCR and specific Python packages are required.
+- **Prerequisites**: You must install Python, Visual Studio Code (VSCode), Tesseract OCR, and specific Python packages before running the application.

 ## Installation Instructions